skibblenybbles/jquery-platinum/README.md

 #### Arguments:

-*   `values` a JavaScript or Array or array-like object.
+*   `values` a JavaScript Array or array-like object.
 *   `start` (optional) the index into the array where the iteration will start.
 It may be negative to index from the end of the array.
 If set to `null` or `undefined`, the value is set to the "start" of the array appropriate for the sign of the `step` argument.